-The nesting or stacking boxes are one of the most pedagogically worthwhile toys for its various uses and functions.
+The nesting or stacking boxes are one of the most pedagogically worthwhile toys for their various uses and functions.
 I recommend wooden ones because they are sturdy and feel natural to touch and carry.

 At first, my son only takes the boxes out one by one, discovering how sizes work.
 Later he started to stack a few of them, though not in any order.
-Around 18 months he began to stack them up by sizes.
+Around 18 months he began to stack them up by size.

 This toy not only urges them to learn about sizes but also challenges their movements.
-Picking up the boxes and placing it delicately on top of one another is a skill not to be underestimated.
+Picking up the boxes and placing this delicately on top of one another is a skill not to be underestimated.

 Wooden building blocks